 Internal control and risk management

-Internal control refers to the procedures included in an agency’s steering and operational processes, organisational solutions and methods, which can be used to ensure with reasonable certainty that
+Internal control refers to the procedures included in an agency’s steering and operational processes, organisational solutions, and modes of operation, which can be used to ensure with reasonable certainty that:

-- the activities are in accordance with the law
+- activities are in accordance with the law

-- correct and sufficient information on the finances and performance is generated.
+- true and fair information on finances and performance is generated.